hckerhub/ipcrawler/README.md

 | `-vv` | Very verbose - commands executed, pattern matches |
 | `-vvv` | Maximum - live output from all commands |

-## 🏆 Testimonials
+## 🏆 What Users Say About AutoRecon (ipcrawler's foundation)

-> *"ipcrawler was invaluable during my OSCP exam...
+> *"AutoRecon was invaluable during my OSCP exam...
 I would strongly recommend this utility for anyone in the PWK labs, the OSCP exam, or other environments such as VulnHub or HTB."*
 >
 > **- b0ats** (rooted 5/5 exam hosts)

-> *"The strongest feature of ipcrawler is the speed; on the OSCP exam I left the tool running in the background while I started with another target, and in a matter of minutes I had all of the output waiting for me."*
+> *"The strongest feature of AutoRecon is the speed; on the OSCP exam I left the tool running in the background while I started with another target, and in a matter of minutes I had all of the output waiting for me."*
 >
 > **- tr3mb0** (rooted 4/5 exam hosts)

-> *"Being introduced to ipcrawler was a complete game changer for me while taking the OSCP...
-After running ipcrawler on my OSCP exam hosts, I was given a treasure chest full of information that helped me to start on each host and pass on my first try."*
+> *"Being introduced to AutoRecon was a complete game changer for me while taking the OSCP...
+After running AutoRecon on my OSCP exam hosts, I was given a treasure chest full of information that helped me to start on each host and pass on my first try."*
 >
 > **- rufy** (rooted 4/5 exam hosts)

-*[More testimonials in the original AutoRecon repository]*
+*ipcrawler provides the same powerful enumeration with easier setup - just `make setup` and you're ready to go!*

 ## 📋 Requirements

+### Docker Setup (Recommended)
+- **Docker Desktop** or **Docker Engine**
+- **Any operating system** (Windows, macOS, Linux)

+### Local Setup
 - **Python 3.8+**
 - **Linux/Unix environment** (Kali Linux recommended)
 - **Network enumeration tools** (listed in prerequisites)